firebase/flutterfire/packages/firebase_storage/firebase_storage/tool/README.md

 ./tool/test_engine_lifecycle.sh <simulator-udid>
 ```

-This requires Xcode, Flutter with Swift Package Manager enabled, CocoaPods'
+The runner requires Xcode, Flutter, a booted iOS simulator, and the Storage
-`xcodeproj` Ruby gem, and the Storage emulator on `127.0.0.1:9199`.
-The runner builds a minimal Dart entrypoint, creates
+emulator on `127.0.0.1:9199`.
+It builds a minimal Dart entrypoint and runs the
-a temporary XCTest target in the example project, and restores the project
-files afterward.
-Do not edit or build that example concurrently with the runner.

-The XCTest starts a real headless Flutter engine, registers the actual Storage
+checked-in Xcode test target.
+It does not create or edit test targets or schemes.
+Flutter may perform its normal generated-project migrations during the build.

+The tests cover callbacks queued before cancellation, relistening, background
+callback delivery, immediate sink release, terminal success and cancellation,
+iOS engine disposal, and cleanup through Firebase Core's reinitialization
-plugin, and pauses a real Firebase upload.
-It queues a real Firebase observer
+registry followed by a new successful upload.
+Fixtures use a real paused upload
-callback before disposing the engine and verifies that Flutter invokes plugin
+and an event-counting sink.
+No Firebase credentials or production bucket are
+required.

-cleanup and the queued callback does not reach its old event sink.
+Listener cleanup removes observers and stale plugin task handles.
+It does not

-This covers iOS engine disposal, which invokes `detachFromEngine(for:)`.
+explicitly cancel native transfers, and it preserves emulator configuration
+across Firebase Core reinitialization.

+Engine disposal invokes `detachFromEngine(for:)` on iOS.
+Calling `destroyContext()`
-`destroyContext()` alone while retaining the engine is a different lifecycle
+while retaining the engine does not invoke that hook and remains outside this
-and is not covered by this hook. macOS does not expose the corresponding plugin
-detach callback; shared dispatcher tests and the macOS emulator suite cover
-cancellation and terminal delivery there.
+fix. macOS has no corresponding plugin-detach callback; cancellation and Firebase
+Core reinitialization cleanup use the shared Swift implementation there.